Jose Miranda Player Props: Twins vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.7 K/9, the sixth-best in the league.
+- The 9.9 strikeouts per nine innings put together by the Yankees pitching staff ranks fourth in the league.

-- The Yankees have the fourth-ranked team ERA across all league pitching staffs (3.41).
+- The Yankees' 3.25 team ERA ranks fourth among all league pitching staffs.

-- Yankees pitchers combine to allow 13 home runs (0.9 per game), the ninth-fewest in the league.
+- Yankees pitchers combine to give up 13 home runs (0.9 per game), the eighth-fewest in baseball.

-- The Yankees will send German (0-1) out to make his third start of the season.
+- Cole gets the start for the Yankees, his fourth of the season.
+He is 3-0 with a 1.40 ERA and 22 strikeouts in 19 1/3 innings pitched.

-- In his last time out -- in relief on Friday -- the right-hander tossed 2/3 innings against the Minnesota Twins while surrendering hits.
+- In his last appearance on Tuesday against the Cleveland Guardians, the righty threw seven innings, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.